 The Southwest Collection is a rich and extensive resource for information on New Mexico state history, geography, culture, ethnology, government, and economics.
 The Southwest Collection is complemented by the State and Federal Documents collections of the New Mexico State Library and the New Mexico State Archives, all located within a single facility.
 Frequent research topics in the Southwest Collection include: the history of New Mexico places and families, railroad history, mines and mining, New Mexican writers, land grants, Santa Fe neighborhoods and buildings, Indian pueblos and reservations, farming and ranching, and Western trails.

-To find a book in the SW collection, click on the State Library’s online catalog.
+To find a book in the SW collection, see the State Library’s online catalog.

-For a list of recent Southwest Room acquisitions, click on "New in Southwest."
+For a list of recent Southwest Collection acquisitions, see "New in Southwest."